Thelooper9818/Personal-Portfolio/README.md

 2. Open the `index.html` file in your web browser.

 ## Usage
 Feel free to explore the portfolio and navigate through different sections.
-Click on project links to view the live demos or visit the project repositories to see the source code.
+Click on project links to visit the project repositories to see the source code.
 You can also use the contact form to get in touch with me.

 ## Contact
 You can reach out to me through the following channels: